juanuys/juanuys.github.io/masters/goals.md

 # Introduction

 Here I set my SMART(ER) goals using past-tense.
+Recall that SMART(ER) stands for Specific, Measurable, Achievable, Relevant, Time-bound, Emotional attachment, and Reward.

-Answer:
+Answer these questions pertaining to the goal:

 - what?
 - who?